-- modernize the legal system; and - maintain monetary stability and lower inflation.
+To address these challenges, the then-Hariri Government devised a four-pronged strategy seeking to revitalize the economy, improve the overall fiscal condition, modernize the legal system, maintain monetary stability and lower inflation.
+The economy subsequently improved slightly, recording in 2001 a growth rate of 2.3 percent, a (0.4) percent inflation rate and a decline in the fiscal deficit by 6.9 percentage points of GDP to 15.9 percent of GDP and, in 2002, a real growth rate of 3.4 percent, a 1.8 percent inflation rate and a decline in the fiscal deficit by 1 percentage point of GDP to 15.9 percent of

-The economy improved slightly, recording in 2001 a growth rate of 2.0 percent, a (0.4) percent inflation rate and a decline in the fiscal deficit by 7.2 percentage points of GDP to 16.4 percent of GDP and, in 2002, a real growth rate of 2.6 percent, a 1.8 percent inflation rate and a decline in the fiscal deficit by 1.2 percentage point of GDP to 15.3 percent of GDP.
-In 2001, debt service represented 92.8 percent of total revenues and Net Public Debt rose to 158 percent of GDP and, in 2002, debt service represented 79.3 percent of total revenues and Net Public Debt represented 156 percent of GDP.
+GDP.
+In 2001, debt service represented 92.8 percent of total revenues and Net Public Debt rose to 153 percent of GDP and, in 2002, debt service represented 79.3 percent of total revenues and Net Public Debt continued to represent 153 percent of GDP.